Parental leave is available to parents of a newborn or newly adopted child. There are 2 options:

 Extended parental: within 78 weeks (18 months)

-Therefore, if any part of the leave falls outside the 52 weeks for standard parental allowance, or 78 weeks for extended parental allowance, there's no supplemental allowance for that portion.
+Therefore, if any part of the leave falls outside the 52 weeks for standard parental allowance, or 78 weeks for extended parental allowance, there's no EI or leave allowance for that portion.

-When parents agree to share parental benefits, and they qualify for Employment Insurance (EI), the parental sharing benefit provides an additional amount of leave for the non-birth parent as part of the parental leave:
+When parents agree to share parental benefits, and they qualify for Employment Insurance (EI), the parental sharing benefit provides an additional amount of benefits for the parents as part of the parental leave:

 Benefit name |